redewiedergabe/tagger/README.md

 ### Environment
-The module is developed with Python 3.7.0., but should work for newer Python versions as well.
+The software was developed with Python 3.7.0., but should work for newer Python versions as well.

 The following instructions explain how to set up the necessary Python modules in a virtual enviroment.
 Of course you can also execute the recognizers in your regular Python environment, if the necessary modules are installed there.